The original 10th Mountain Division was formed in Nov. 1941. They were the

 Second World War.

-The image on the Skilogik ski is of the Susan Raymond statue at the front gate
+The image on the Skilogik ski is of the Susan Raymond statue is in front of the headquarters building at Ft.
+Drum.
+This powerful image can be placed on any Skilogik ski, from a skinny

 Division soldier, extending the tradition of American alpine soldiers.
 Join us

 in honoring all American alpine soldiers and a portion of the price will be